of Nations (Past & Present)

 First Nations 2024

-First Nations is a term to describe the Indigenous people that were the original inhabitants of the land that is now Canada.
-First Nations does not include the Indigenous people who are Métis or Inuit.
-The First Nations people are sometimes referred to as Aboriginal people.
-“First Nations” should be used only as a general term, as members are more likely to define themselves as specific nations or communities within nations.
-Symbolically, the term equates the First Nations with the French and the British as “first among equals” as the founding nations of Canada.
-There were six main geographical groups among the early First Nations: Woodland First Nations, Iroquoian First Nations, Plains First Nations, Plateau First Nations, Pacific Coast First Nations and First Nations of the Mackenzie and Yukon River Basins.
+First Nations is a term to describe the indigenous people who were the original inhabitants of the land that is now Canada.
+First Nations does not include the indigenous people who are Métis or Inuit.
+The First Nations people are sometimes referred to as Aboriginal people (not to be confused with Australia's Aboriginal peoples).
+The correct use of "First Nations" is as a general term, as members are more likely to define themselves as specific nations or communities within nations.
+Symbolically, the term designates the First Nations as "first among equals" as the founding nations of Canada (alongside the French and English, who also had a hand in the founding of modern Canada).
+The early First Nations commprised six main geographical groups (with many nations in each): Woodland First Nations, Iroquoian First Nations, Plains First Nations, Plateau First Nations, Pacific Coast First Nations and First Nations of the Mackenzie and Yukon River Basins.

 History of the First Nations